rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}
 ## Ready To Get Started
 <img src="/media/utah-seo-specialist-web-design-expert-profile-picture.jpg" alt="Benjamin Awerkamp – Local SEO" class="w-40 mb-4" />
-I enjoy running, audiobooks, and all things tech.
-I partner with small businesses to improve local visibility and turn nearby searches into calls and bookings.
+Partnering with small businesses to improve local visibility and turn nearby searches into calls and bookings.

 ### Share a bit about your business and goals.